openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

                     params.write()

    #.
-It is not necessary to delete existing scenarios, ``simcontrol.py`` will
+It is not necessary to delete existing scenarios,
-      automatically identify the missing simulations and create them when told so.
+      ``simcontrol.py`` will automatically identify the missing
+      simulations and create them when told so.
+Every time you modify the campaign parameters, first call ``simcontrol.py
-      Every time you modify the campaign parameters, first call ``simcontrol.py --create-database`` to add entries to the database and ``simcontrol.py --create-scenarios`` to create the simulation directories accordingly.
+      --create-database`` to add entries to the database and ``simcontrol.py --create-scenarios`` to create the simulation
+      directories accordingly.
 Create the simulations (in the database and the scenarios).
 Use ``simcontrol.py -i`` to assure everything went right.
-Execute the simulations using ``./simcontrol.py --execute-locally --restrict-state=NotQueued`` to assure only the new simulations are executed.
+Execute the simulations using ``./simcontrol.py --execute-locally --restrict-state=NotQueued``
+      to assure only the new simulations are executed.

    #.
-Evaluate the impact of the bandwidth on the saturation point using the Wrowser.
+Evaluate the impact of the bandwidth on the saturation point
+      using the Wrowser.

 ***********************************
-Experiment 1 - Distance (part 3)
+Experiment 1, part 3 - Distance
 ***********************************

 3. Now, we want to vary another parameter ``distance`` to select a distance between BS and MS of 0.2km to 12km (with an offered traffic of 10.01 Mbps and a bandwidth of 5 MHz).

-   a.
+   #.
 Change the static setting in ``config.py`` to a variable parameter that gets its value from the imported instance ``params``.

    #.
 Add the parameter ``distance`` to the class ``Set`` in the
       ``campaignConfiguration.py``.
 As existing simulations do not